foundry-vtt-community/wiki.js/development/api/GreenSock.md

 title: GreenSock
 description: Enabling and accessing the powerful GreenSock animation API in your system or module.
 published: true
-date: 2022-02-06T08:19:02.559Z
+date: 2022-02-06T08:22:09.497Z
 tags: greensock
 editor: markdown
 dateCreated: 2022-02-06T08:13:05.793Z
 ---

 ## What Is GreenSock?
-The [GreenSock Animation Platform](https://greensock.com/) ("gsap" for short) is a robust JavaScript toolset that provides a host of powerful, easy-to-use, high-performance features for animating just about any visual element your module or system adds to the Foundry experience.
-Foundry not only exposes the core GreenSock API from within its native code, it also includes the complete suite of premium "Club GreenSock" features for your use --- many of which offer unique functionality especially well-suited to Foundry projects.
+The [GreenSock Animation Platform](https://greensock.com/) ("GSAP" for short) is a robust JavaScript toolset that provides a host of powerful, easy-to-use, high-performance features for animating just about any visual element your module or system adds to the Foundry experience.
+Foundry not only exposes the core GreenSock API from within its native code, it also includes the complete suite of premium "Club GreenSock" features for your use — many of which offer unique functionality especially well-suited to Foundry projects.

 ## Learning the GreenSock API
 A tutorial on GreenSock's features is beyond the scope of this article, but don't be discouraged: GreenSock's documentation is excellent, and is directed at the beginner.
 Start [here](https://greensock.com/get-started/) for an introduction and feature overview, then head over to the [GSAP](https://greensock.com/docs/v3/GSAP) chapter of the [GreenSock Docs](https://greensock.com/docs/v3) and poke around: there are plenty of videos, examples, CodePen tutorials and the like to get you started.

 ## Implementing GreenSock in Your Foundry Project
 Enabling GreenSock in your Foundry project, then accessing it from within your scripts, isn't especially well-documented and is the main purpose of this guide.
-Fortunately, the process isn't difficult --- follow these few quick steps, and you'll be off to the races:
+Fortunately, the process isn't difficult — follow these few quick steps, and you'll be off to the races:

 ### 1) Add a Reference in Your `system.json`/`module.json` File
-Add `"greensock/esm/all.js"` as an entry in the `"esmodules"` property of your `system.json`/`module.json` file, for example:
+Add `"greensock/esm/all.js"` as an entry in the `"esmodules"` property of your `system.json`/`module.json` file, e.g.:

 ```json
 {